CRUDLab/Image-Gallery-Box-by-CRUDLab/readme.txt

 == Installation ==

-1. Upload crudlab-gallerybox folder to the `/wp-content/plugins/` directory
+1. Upload image-gallery-box-by-crudlab folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress